agentmodels/agentmodels.org/chapters/8-guide-library.md

 As well as creating your own environments, it is straightfoward to create your own agents for MDPs and POMDPs.
 Much of agentmodels.org is a tutorial on creating agents (e.g. optimal agents, myopic agents, etc.).
 Rather than recapitulate agentmodels.org, this section is brief and focuses on the basic interface that agents need to present.

 We begin by creating an agent that chooses actions uniformly at random.
-To run on agent on an environment using the `simulate` function, an agent object must have an `act` method and a `params` attribute.
+To run on agent on an environment using the `simulateMDP` function, an agent object must have an `act` method and a `params` attribute.
 The `act` method is a function from states to a distribution on the available actions.
 The `params` attribute indicates whether or not the agent is an MDP or POMDP agent.

 We use the simple gridworld environment from the codebox above.